Tutorial to learn how to take macro photographs – “Macro photography.”

-Are you passionate about photographing flowers and insects close up?
-In this tutorial you will learn the different facets of macro photography and how to take beautiful macro photos.
+Are you passionate about photographing close-ups of flowers, insects, and other objects?
+In this tutorial, you will learn the different facets of macro photography, and also how to take beautiful macro photos.

 Macro photography is a rather complex subject.
-Before continuing you need to know the basics of exposure.
-You can learn everything about the exposure in the following three free tutorials:
+Before continuing, you need to get the basic idea of exposure.
+You can learn everything about exposure in the following three free tutorials:

 What is macro photography?

 What equipment is needed for macro photography?

 There are five accessories necessary for macro photography: